 - 9.4.1 Scoring hits on IPSC targets will be scored in accordance with the values approved by the IPSC Assembly (see Appendices B and C and below).
-Frangible targets will usually score 5 points. - 9.4.1.1 It is recommended that disappearing metal and frangible targets be scored 10 points per target. - 9.4.1.2 Metal and frangible targets that require a difficult shot may score 10 points per target. - 9.4.1.3 Not applicable. - 9.4.1.4 The scoring of targets as referred to in Rules 9.4.1.1 and 9.4.1.2 is restricted to not more than 10% of the total number of targets in the match.
-Their use must have been approved during the course review process and they must be clearly identified in the written stage briefing. - 9.4.2 Each hit visible on the scoring area of a paper no-shoot will be penalized minus 10 points, up to a maximum of 2 hits per no-shoot. - 9.4.3 Metal no-shoots must be shot and fall, overturn or self-indicate to score and then will be penalized minus 10 points. - 9.4.4 Each miss will be penalized minus 10 points, except in the case of disappearing targets (see Rule 9.9.2).
+Frangible targets will usually score 5 points. - 9.4.1.1 It is recommended that disappearing metal and frangible targets be scored 10 points per target. - 9.4.1.2 Metal and frangible targets that require a difficult shot may score 10 points per target. - 9.4.1.3 For slug ammunition only: in the case of disappearing paper targets, it is recommended that each hit be scored double value; for paper targets requiring a difficult shot each hit may score double value.
+In both cases this is subject to a maximum of 2 hits per target. - 9.4.1.4 The scoring of targets as referred to in Rules 9.4.1.1, 9.4.1.2 and 9.4.1.3 is restricted to not more than 10% of the total number of targets in the match.
+Their use must have been approved during the course review process and they must be clearly identified in the written stage briefing. - 9.4.2 Each hit visible on the scoring area of a paper no-shoot will be penalized minus 10 points, up to a maximum of 2 hits per no-shoot. - 9.4.3 Metal no-shoots must be shot and fall, overturn or self-indicate to score and then will be penalized minus 10 points.

+9.4.4 Each miss will be penalized minus 10 points, except in the case of disappearing targets (see Rule 9.9.2).